Is your website loading slowly? Optimize page load time and increase page load speed and conversions with these page

 If the site is popular among the buyers, some may purchase similar domain names (where users might land after mistakenly typing the URL), hoping visitors will land on those domains (And maybe click on some ads).

-The problem is redirects are a major cause of delay in site loading.
+The problem is redirects are a major cause of delays in site loading.
 They not only make the loading speed more miserable than it already is but also hurt SEO.
 That’s why Google has recommended webmasters minimize redirects.

 As you follow the tips shared here to improve the loading time, your site’s conversion starts to jack up.
 Don’t forget to have the conversion measurement metrics at work, because in their absence, gauging the increase or decrease in conversion rate will be incredibly difficult.